 Q: Where is Lurie Children’s?

-Q: What is a Protective Services Team?
+Q: What is the Protective Services Team?

-Q: What does a protective services team social worker do?
+Q: What does a Protective Services Team social worker do?

 Q: Would I have an opportunity to meet with a staff person at some time during the application process?